|

 1.00 - 3.00 Credits

-Special Topic courses are offered on an experimental or temporary basis to explore topics that are not included in the established curriculum.
+Offered on an experimental or temporary basis to explore topics not included in the established curriculum.
 A given topic may be offered under any special topic identity no more than three times.
 Special topics numbered 481 are primarily for upper-level undergraduate students.

 -